 1 Before requesting an assessment

-Please read the guidance and criteria for requests for EHCNA before starting your request.
+Please read the guidance and criteria for requests for an EHCNA before starting your request.

 2 Documents to complete before starting an assessment